Elastic MoE: Unlocking the Inference-Time Scalability of Mixture-of-Experts: Experiments

-\paragraph{Comparisons to Dynamic Routing Methods.} In Table~\ref{tab:main2}, we further analyze EMoE and compare it with mainstream dynamic routing strategies.
+\textbf{Comparisons to Dynamic Routing Methods.} In Table~\ref{tab:main2}, we further analyze EMoE and compare it with dynamic routing strategies.
 These methods are designed to optimize computational resource allocation under a fixed global computation budget by reallocating experts from simpler tokens to more complex ones.
-The results show that although these dynamic methods do provide some improvements over the static Top-$k$ baseline, for example, AdaMoE achieves a higher average performance of 48.54, and Top-$p$ performs best at low activation levels ($k'=1$), but they ultimately still face the same issue of performance degradation.
+The results show that although these dynamic methods do provide some improvements over the static Top-$k$ baseline, they ultimately still face the same issue of performance degradation.
 Their performance either plateaus or begins to degrade after reaching a peak, because these approaches are fundamentally not designed to go beyond a fixed computational limit.
 In contrast, EMoE demonstrates a distinctly superior scaling trend.
-Its performance increases monotonically as the number of activated experts grows, starting from a competitive baseline and eventually reaching the highest average score at $k'=6$.
+Its performance increases monotonically as the number of activated experts grows.
 This highlights a key distinction: prior methods focus on optimal reallocation under a fixed compute budget, whereas EMoE is uniquely designed to efficiently utilize variable and scalable computational resources.